 We also asked Which? members who have underfloor heating to tell us how its running costs have affected their energy bills.

-Underfloor heating installation cost
+Underfloor heating installation costs

 There are two types of underfloor heating: electric underfloor heating (which is cheaper to buy and install but expensive to run); and water underfloor heating (more expensive to install but cheaper to run).